-The sector is extremely varied - some housing associations own less than 500 houses whilst others are responsible for more than 15,000 (the biggest Scottish RSL owns and manages around 40,000 houses).
+The sector is extremely varied - some housing associations own less than 500 houses whilst others are responsible for more than 15,000 (the biggest Scottish RSL, Wheatley, owns and manages over 43,000 houses and is part of a wider group of multiple RSLs that in total own around 95,000).
 All housing associations are independent organisations that are responsible for their own activities, funding and performance.
 Some are part of a group structure - this means that they have a legal connection with other organisations that might also be landlords or which might provide related services such as repairs and maintenance or training or advice and support.